 Visitors to our buildings – in order to protect the security of our buildings, staff, tenants and visitors, it is in our legitimate interest to record security footage within our buildings and in the direct surroundings of our buildings.
 CCTV security footage is deleted after 30 days and is only shared with third parties if a lawful request is made by a legitimate body, for example by the Metropolitan Police.

 People we do business with – we hold personal data in respect of persons with whom we have business relationships, or potential business relationships.
 This data is typically limited to basic personal information such as name, email address, telephone number, as well as details related to the nature of the business relationship.
 Information is processed in accordance with any contractual agreement in place or in the legitimate interests of our business activities.
 Where we deem it necessary for legal reasons or to protect our legitimate interests, we may conduct due diligence on organisations with whom we enter into business arrangements, including on individuals at those organisations.
 Information is retained depending on the nature of the activity, for example, in accordance with any regulatory or legal obligations that we are subject to, or in the legitimate interests of our ongoing business activities.
-In accordance with regulatory requirements, the telephone lines of our staff that are authorised to place investment trades with our broker counterparties are recorded and kept for five years.
+In accordance with regulatory requirements, the telephone lines of our staff that are authorised to place investment trades with our broker counterparties are recorded and kept for seven years.

 Lawful basis for processing